 Hooks can live in a Python file inside the design root so that it is available to the class that needs to extend the default CLIDriver.
 An example of some skeletons of hooks are found in Chipyard.
-For more comprehensive examples, refer to the hooks unit tests in the HammerToolHooksTest class of test.py.
+For more comprehensive examples, refer to the hooks unit tests in the TestHammerToolHooks class of test_hooks.py.